dtatut/amf-implementation/test_vectors/AMFTV1_minimal/AMFTV1_minimal.md

 Several situations may occur where the host product cannot succeed while performing the procedure described above.
 Some common situations are described below with the recommended behavior:

 1. ACES version is not supported

+The host product should display an error message.
+The user should be given the choice to proceed with different settings or cancel the operation.
+The exact behavior should be documented by the manufacturer

+2. RRT/ODT output transform ID is invalid or not supported

+The host product should display an error message.
+The user should be given the choice to proceed with different settings or cancel the operation The exact behavior shouldbe documented by the manufacturer